Emergency Shower & Eye Wash

 • The eye wash unit must deliver at least 0.4 gallons (1.5 liters) of water per minute for 15 minutes.

-• A ‘hands-free’ stay open valve must activate in one second or less.
+• A ‘hands-free’ stay-open valve must activate in one second or less.

 • The eye wash unit should be connected to an uninterruptible water supply delivering 0.4 GPM.

-• A highly visible sign should identify the eye wash and the unit should be well lighted.
+• A highly visible sign should identify the eyewash and the unit should be well lighted.

-emergency-shower-checklist-tag.jpgEmergency Shower Checklist Inspection Tag:
+emergency-shower-checklist-tag.jpgEmergency Shower and Eye Wash Checklist Inspection Tag:

 It’s a good idea to have an Inspection Tag attached to each emergency fixture noting activation as this log also serves as important documentation upon plant inspection.